Optimizing the spin sensitivity of grain boundary junction nanoSQUIDs -- towards detection of small spin systems with single-spin resolution: Coupling Factor

-We numerically calculate the coupling factor $\phi_\mu=\Phi/\mu$, i.e.~the flux $\Phi$ coupled into the SQUID loop by a point-like particle with magnetic moment $\mu$, using the software package 3D-MLSI, which solves the London equations.\cite{Khapaev03} Details on the calculation procedure can be found in Ref.~[\onlinecite{Nagel11}].
-In brief, for a given SQUID geometry (cf.~Fig.~\ref{Fig:layout}), one calculates the magnetic field distribution $\vec{B}(\vec{r})$ generated by a current $J$ circulating around the SQUID hole.
-The coupling factor is obtained from $\phi_\mu = -\widehat{e}_\mu \vec{B}(\vec{r})/J$.
-Here, $\widehat{e}_\mu$ is the direction of the magnetic moment $\vec{\mu}$ at position $\vec{r}$.
+We numerically calculate the coupling factor $\phi_\mu=\Phi/\mu$, i.e.~the flux $\Phi$ coupled into the SQUID loop by a point-like particle with magnetic moment $\mu$, using the software package 3D-MLSI.
+This routine takes explicitly into account the geometry in the plane of the SQUID loop (cf.~Fig.~\ref{Fig:layout}), and is based on the numerical simulation of the two-dimensional (2D) sheet current density distribution $j_{\rm 2D}(x,y)$ in the SQUID loop, using London theory with $\lambda_{\rm L}$ and $d$ (and hence the effective penetration depth in the thin film limit) as adjustable parameters \cite{Khapaev03}.